SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 > 📚 *Abstraction* is the process of hiding technical complexity and details not fully relevant to solving a given problem.
 It allows programmers to interact with complex systems at a simplified level without having to understand the underlying details.

-Libraries and frameworks are not programming languages; thare are just code written using existing languages.
+Libraries and frameworks are not programming languages; they are are just code written using existing languages.

 ### The differences between frameworks and libraries